brneto/design-patterns/decorator/README.md

 ### Class Diagram
 ![diagram][decorator-diagram]

+It allows behavior to be added to an individual object, dynamically, without affecting the behavior of other objects from the same class.
+Which means that functionality can be divided between classes with unique areas of concern (Single Responsability Principle), it also allows the class functionality to be extended without being modified (Open-Closed Principle)

 ## Executable JAR
 This is an executable JAR package.
 To run it, use the following command: